 This point has many uses in acupuncture.
 It can be used to "clear heat", for symptoms like fever, red face, sore throat, and toothache symptoms that sometimes feel "hot".
 Because this point is located on the Large Intestine channel, it can also be used to normalize bowel movements, in cases of diarrhea or constipation, and also for indigestion.
 A third traditional function is to relieve itching and skin rashes.

 According to a pediatric acupuncture master in China, LI 11 is one of the first points that become active in an infant after birth.
 The meridian system and the activity at each acupuncture points take some time to develop as the baby gains his/her strength and coordination.
 It is quite useful as a point for infants, as treatment on this point can help with some of the most common pediatric complaints (for instance, colic, fever, and eczema/itching).

 Some sources say that it is helpful to regulate the immune system, but I prefer to use a point from the Japanese acupuncture tradition, which is a couple of inches down towards the wrist from this point.
 This point, the green point near LI 10, can be very sore and a bit bumpy, in people with weaker immune systems (allergies, asthma, catching colds often) and also in people with autoimmune disease.
 Check the green point on yourself to see if you have a spot which is tender or bumpy.
 If it is, you can improve your immune system by massaging this point.

-Traditional eastern medicine has been used for thousands of years to treat people holistically, often addressing several (seemingly unrelated) symptoms at once to propel them forward into a healthier future, free ...ACUPUNCTURE & CHINESE MEDICINE
+Traditional eastern medicine has been used for thousands of years to treat people holistically, often addressing several (seemingly unrelated) symptoms at ...ACUPUNCTURE & CHINESE MEDICINE